NotAShelf/nyx/.github/SECURITY.md

 That said, I appreciate anyone taking their time to simply report the issue.

+[^1]:
-[^1]: The email address is slightly obfuscated to prevent web-scrapers from picking up my email address from the security file.
+    The email address is slightly obfuscated to prevent web-scrapers from picking up my email address from the security file.
+I am not sure if this helps but it'll be foolish not to try after the sheer volume of AI startup related e-mails.